kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        The floor really is lava, don&#8217;t touch it
+        The floor really is lava, don’t touch it
       </td>

       <td>